inscopix/inscopix-cnmfe/README.md

 ![CNMFe Modules Overview](img/cnmfe_modules_overview.png?raw=true "CNMFe Modules Overview")

-### Building Inscopix CNMFe as a Static Library
+### Building and Using Inscopix CNMFe
 This package can be compiled into a static library for use in any application.
+A sample C++ project is also provided along with unit tests.

 #### Expected directory structure
 The build instructions assume the dependencies are located in a subdirectory called *lib* as shown below.
 This structure can be changed by updating the cmake files.